Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Here is an example of how to write a resume:

-Dear [Hiring Manager’s Name],
+Dear [Hiring Manager’s Name]

-I am writing this letter to announce my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-As an expert and experienced person in your field I am convinced that I would be an ideal candidate for this position.
+I am writing to convey my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+Being highly skilled and experienced [Your profession] I think I’d make the ideal choice to be considered for this job.

-I thank you for considering my application.
-I am looking forward having a conversation with you.
+Thank you for taking a look at my application.
+I am looking forward to having a conversation with you.

 Sincerely,